arnolanglade/arnolanglade.github.io/content/blog/how-did-I-organize-my-last-symfony-project/index.en.md

 I am not a big fan of Onion Architecture because I prefer to keep my projects as simple as possible.
 Having many layers can make maintenance challenging, as it requires aligning the entire team on coupling rules.
 Even agreeing with yourself can be difficult, so getting several people to agree is often much harder.
 Here, we follow just one simple rule : `Domain` must **not** use IO

 At times, I needed to create custom libraries because I couldn’t find any open-source libraries that met my expectations.
 To avoid coding directly in the `vendor` directory, I introduced a third area called `Libraries` (this area is optional).
-These libraries can be used in both the `Domain` and `Infrastructure` layers, but their usage must not violate the coupling rules defined for those areas.
+These libraries can be used in both the `Domain`, `UserInterface` and `Infrastructure` layers, but their usage must not violate the coupling rules defined for those areas.

 ```bash
 tree src/Domain/ -L 1